GoobyFRS/bluebotpc-web/index.md

 ## Local Business Services

 Small to Medium-sized businesses in rural areas have unique challenges.
-That is why we offer a wide-range of support for our local businesses to support their needs.
-Between us we have a decade of experience providing enterprise level Incident Management, Systems Analysis, Infrastructure Operations, and Systems Administration. **$80/Hour**
+That is why we offer a wide-range of support for our local businesses.
+Between us we have a decade of experience providing enterprise level Incident Management, Systems Analysis, Deskside Suport, and Systems Administration. **$80/Hour**

 - General IT Consulting & Support
 - Network & Security Solutions